List of Drag Race contestants

-Jujubee has competed in four seasons of Drag Race, the most of any contestant, and reached the top four in all of them.
+Jinkx Monsoon is the only contestant to win Drag Race twice, the most of any contestant.

 RuPaul's Drag Race, an American reality competition television program, premiered in 2009 and documents host RuPaul's search for "America's Next Drag Superstar".
 Its success has led to the creation of a franchise including RuPaul's Drag Race All Stars; international spin-off series including British and Australian and New Zealand versions hosted by RuPaul; Chilean, Thai, Canadian, Dutch, Spanish, Italian, French, Philippine, Belgian, Swedish, Mexican, Brazilian, German and South African localizations; international "vs. the World" competitions hosted in the UK, Canada, the Philippines and Australia and New Zealand; and All Stars adaptations in Spain and France.
-224 contestants have appeared on the original American series over seventeen seasons; 83 past contestants have returned to compete on All Stars; and another 483 contestants have appeared across the international editions of the show.
-69 of these contestants have returned to compete on an international All Stars or vs. the World season.
+238 contestants have appeared on the original American series over seventeen seasons; 111 past contestants have returned to compete on All Stars; and another 520 contestants have appeared across the international editions of the show.
+85 of these contestants have returned to compete on an international All Stars or vs. the World season.

-The original series has crowned seventeen winners.
-In addition, in nine seasons of All Stars, ten queens have won entry into the "Drag Race Hall of Fame"—Chad Michaels, Alaska, Trixie Mattel, Monét X Change, Trinity the Tuck, Shea Couleé, Kylie Sonique Love, Jimbo, Angeria Paris VanMicheals, Ginger Minj —and one, Jinkx Monsoon, has been crowned the "Queen of All Queens", becoming the first contestant to win two different seasons in the franchise.
+The original series has crowned eighteen winners.
+In addition, in eleven seasons of All Stars, eleven queens have won entry into the "Drag Race Hall of Fame": Chad Michaels, Alaska, Trixie Mattel, Monét X Change, Trinity the Tuck, Shea Couleé, Kylie Sonique Love, Jimbo, Angeria Paris VanMicheals, Ginger Minj, Crystal Methyd — and one, Jinkx Monsoon, has been crowned the "Queen of All Queens", becoming the first contestant to win two different seasons in the franchise.

+As of 2026, Alexis Mateo has appeared more than any other contestant on Drag Race, competing on five different seasons.
+Jujubee, Eureka!, Ginger Minj, Kennedy Davenport, and Silky Nutmeg Ganache have all competed on four different seasons each.
+Several other queens have competed on three seasons, including Shangela (the first to do so), Gia Gunn, Latrice Royale, Manila Luzon, Pandora Boxx, Yara Sofia, Mo Heart, Monét X Change, Shea Couleé, Trinity the Tuck, Ra'Jah O'Hara, Jimbo, Mayhem Miller, Scarlet Envy, Pakita, Roxxxy Andrews, Shannel, Vanessa Vanjie Mateo, Cheryl, Lemon, Alyssa Edwards, Aja, Cynthia Lee Fontaine, Jorgeous, Soa de Muse, Mariah Paris Balenciaga, A'keria C. Davenport, Morgan McMichaels, Pythia, LaLa Ri, and Nicole Paige Brooks.